 Try some of these easy and convenient ways to add eggs to your diet:

 Add chopped or sliced hard boiled eggs to sandwiches, salads, casseroles, or pizza.

 Add a beaten egg to a skillet with hot cooked rice and chopped vegetables for a tasty stir-fry.
 Cook until egg is set.

 Add 1-2 eggs to ground meat or poultry when preparing hamburger patties and meatloaf.

 Eggs make great snacks.
-Top crackers or a baguette with sliced hard-cooked eggs and cheese, salsa, or cucumber.
+Top crackers or a baguette with sliced hard boiled eggs and cheese, salsa, or cucumber.

 Use egg crepes or omelettes as pizza crusts.

-Place peeled, whole hard-cooked eggs in the middle of a meatloaf before cooking.
+Place peeled, whole hard boiled eggs in the middle of a meatloaf before cooking.

 Looking for other ways to incorporate eggs into your diet?
 Try some of these great egg recipes: